 We do not have any severance programs or agreements covering any of our named executive officers, except for the arrangements described below and benefits generally available to salaried employees, also noted below.
-We also have no programs or agreements providing any payments or benefits to our named
+We also have no programs or agreements providing any payments or benefits to our named executive officers in connection with a change in control, except as part of our equity compensation awards as discussed in more detail below.
+The following describes arrangements that address cash payments or other benefits to certain of our named executive officers following termination of employment:

-- Non-Compete and Confidentiality Agreements: When they were hired, Messrs.
-Kelsey and Crosier signed Non-Compete and Confidentiality Agreements.
+- Non-Compete and Confidentiality Agreements: When he was hired, Mr. Kelsey signed a Non-Compete and Confidentiality Agreement.
 See the discussion above in "Compensation Discussion and Analysis-Employment, Severance and Change in Control Arrangements" for more details.
 Under this agreement, the executive would be entitled to two months' salary as consideration for the non-compete and other covenants benefiting the Company contained in the agreement, payable in case of any termination of employment by the Company other than for gross misconduct.
 Amounts are not payable in case of voluntary resignation, retirement, disability or death while employed.
-The amount each named executive officer would have received had his employment been terminated as of December 31, 2009 by the Company (other than for gross misconduct) is as follows: Mr. Hickey-\$0; Mr. Kelsey-\$75,000; Mr. Deily-\$0; Ms. Roper-\$0; Mr. Deméautis-\$0; and Mr. Pesci-\$0.
-Mr. Crosier resigned in November 2009 and was not entitled to any payment under his Non-Compete and Confidentiality Agreement in connection with his resignation. - Discount on Car Purchases: The Company generally permits a retiring employee in the U.S. who had the use of a Company-leased car while employed to purchase the car at a discount to fair market value.
+The amount each named executive officer would have received had his employment been terminated as of December 31, 2010 by the Company (other than for gross misconduct) is as follows: Mr. Hickey-\$0; Mr. Kelsey-\$77,500; Mr. Baker-\$0; Mr. Deily-\$0; and Mr. Deméautis-\$0. - Discount on Car Purchases: The Company generally permits a retiring employee in the U.S. who had the use of a Company-leased car while employed to purchase the car at a discount to fair market value.
 Employees who leave employment for any other reason are not generally eligible for this benefit.
 This benefit is not provided to employees of Sealed Air S.A.S, including Mr. Deméautis.
 See the discussion under "Compensation Discussion and Analysis-Perquisites and Other Personal Benefits" for more details.
-The discount each named executive officer would have received had he retired as of December 31, 2009 is as follows: Mr. Hickey-\$13,703; Mr. Kelsey-\$6,300; Mr. Deily-\$8,418; Ms. Roper-\$8,418; Mr. Deméautis-\$0; and Mr. Pesci-\$5,418.
-Mr. Crosier was permitted to purchase his Company-leased car following his resignation at a discount of \$6,808 to fair market value. - Termination Indemnity for French Management Employees: Mr. Deméautis is eligible for a termination indemnity that is provided to all management employees of Sealed Air S.A.S. under the applicable collective bargaining agreement.
+The discount each named executive officer would have received had he retired as of December 31, 2010 is as follows: Mr. Hickey-\$10,517; Mr. Kelsey-\$13,300; Mr. Baker-\$9,975; Mr. Deily-\$7,420; Mr. Deméautis-\$0. - Termination Indemnity for French Management Employees: Mr. Deméautis is eligible for a termination indemnity that is provided to all management employees of Sealed Air S.A.S. under the applicable collective bargaining agreement.
 The termination indemnity would be paid upon termination by his employer other than for gross misconduct.
 It would not be paid if he were to voluntarily resign, retire or die while employed.
 If he were to become disabled while employed, his employer could either terminate his employment and pay the termination indemnity or permit him to remain employed until he was eligible for retirement.
-In the latter case, during the remainder of his employment, he would receive Social Security benefits from the French government, supplemented modestly by his employer for the first 90 days, and then at retirement he would receive the retirement indemnity described above under "Pension Benefits in 2009."
-The amount of the termination indemnity that would have been payable to Mr. Deméautis if his employment had been terminated as of December 31, 2009 by the Company other than for gross misconduct or due to his disability was \$443,339. - Employment Agreement with Mr. Pesci: In February 2010, we entered into an employment agreement with Mr. Pesci providing for his continued employment through the end of 2010 at the same salary level as in 2009.
-Mr. Pesci has agreed to provide services as assigned by our Chief Executive Officer, who has currently assigned Mr. Pesci to serve as the President and a manager of an affiliated company, Biosphere Industries LLC.
-The term of the agreement can be extended upon mutual agreement for an additional six months at a reduced compensation level.
-The employment agreement provides that, for the purposes of determining the pro rata portions that Mr. Pesci will receive following the end of the respective performance periods for the two-year and three-year PSU awards made to him in early 2009, he will be considered to have retired on December 31, 2009.
-The agreement includes a non-compete provision that applies for two years following termination of Mr. Pesci's employment but does not provide for any severance pay.
+In the latter case, during the remainder of his employment, he would receive Social Security benefits from the French government, supplemented modestly by his employer for the first 90 days, and then at retirement he would receive the retirement indemnity described above under "Pension Benefits in 2010."
+The amount of the termination indemnity that would have been payable to Mr. Deméautis if his employment had been terminated as of December 31, 2010 by the Company other than for gross misconduct or due to his disability was \$579,416.